-The Durability event is to encourage teams to focus on tractor performance in off-road environments and machine reliability.
+The Durability event is designed to encourage teams to focus on tractor performance in off-road environments and machine reliability.
 The team(s) completing the highest number of laps within the allotted time and rules will receive the maximum of 200 points.
+Durability event weight class is 1600 lbs. maximum.
+Weight classes include weight of vehicle, driver, and ballast.

-The Durability event will be conducted on an oval course setup on the pulling track that consists of bumps and loose sand.
-The bumps will be no taller than 4 inches and be set up in a random array to be determined at competition.
-The loose sand will have a depth of approximately 6 inches.
-Teams will be required to tow a 4-wheel cart weighing up to 2000 lbs (with approximately 0% tongue weight) through the entire course.
+The Durability event will be conducted on an oval course setup on the pulling track that consists of bumps and flat areas.
+The bumps will be of varying height, no taller than 4 inches and will be set up in an undisclosed array of variable height and spacing.
+Teams will be required to tow an implement weighing up to 4000 lbs (with 0%-20% tongue weight) through the entire course.
+The cart will provide a draft load to the tractor.
+The draft load imparted will be directly related to ground speed, where a higher speed will produce a higher draft load.
 The cart will attach to the rear hitch of the tractor.
-Laps will be 250 +/- 50 feet in length.
 A drivers meeting will be held ahead of the event to explain event logistics and execution.